CCMS-UCSD/GNPSDocumentation/docs/fbmn-iin.md

 The **Ion Identity Molecular Networking** (IIMN) workflow complements the [Feature-Based Molecular Networking (FBMN)](featurebasedmolecularnetworking.md) by grouping MS2 spectra not only through similarity of MS2 spectra, but also of MS2 spectra whose precursor ions fulfill the retention time, peak shape, user-defined parameters.
 It enables the visualization of patterns of ion species and brings together subnetwork from the same molecule to create an ion identity molecular family.
 IIN can be performed with [MZmine](fbmn-iin-mzmine.md), [XCMS-CAMERA](fbmn-iin-xcms.md), or [MS-DIAL](fbmn-iin-msdial.md).

-You can find more information about IIN in this [playlist](https://www.youtube.com/playlist?list=PL4L2Xw5k8ITyxSyBdrcv70LDKsP8QNuyN).
+You can find more information about IIN in this [playlist](https://www.youtube.com/playlist?list=PL4L2Xw5k8ITyxSyBdrcv70LDKsP8QNuyN) and this video from an IIN Workshop.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/tb7LxaeNvcw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Citations